 The Austin food landscape has changed a lot over the past few months - with all of the new limitations and uncertainty in dining, restaurants have had to get creative.
 While many spots have shifted to special takeout menus, others have used this as an opportunity to launch pop-ups and collaborations.
-From smashburgers delivered via “burger chute,” to rotating bagel schmear team-ups, we’ll be keeping track of them here and telling you how to get them.
+From smashburgers delivered via “burger chute,” to rotating pizza team-ups, we’ll be regularly keeping track of them here and telling you how to get them.
 Many of these sell out quickly, so be ready to drop everything and run like your lunch depends on it.

 The Pop-Ups & Collaborations

 Penang Shack describes itself as an “occasional Malaysian pop-up,” which is pretty apt.
 Full disclosure: it’s run by The Infatuation Austin staff writer Nicolai McCrary.
 The pop-up happens every month or so with menus in the past including nasi lemak and chicken satay.
 There’s also a very good curry laksa that comes meal kit-style, in which you need to cook the noodles separately.
 It’s one of the few places in Austin that you can actually get curry laksa - it’s on Peached Tortilla’s dine-in menu, and Kinda Tropical has run it as a special in the past.
 All proceeds go to different local causes, including the Austin Justice Coalition and the League Of Women Voters Austin.
-The next pop-up will be in mid-December.
+The next pop-up will be in mid-January.
 Follow on Instagram for the latest.

 The food truck Paprika ATX opened up relatively quietly back in late 2019 and has been slinging great tacos and tortas ever since.
 Recently they’ve been hosting guest chefs for one-day popups.
 Follow them on Instagram so you don’t miss the next one.